seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

 ## Step 5 — Wire up configuration

-- [ ] In `config/environments/production.rb`, replace
+A real design problem surfaced while doing this, worth recording before the task list: the original wording ("built from... `Seek::Config.cache_max_redis_item_size`") implied reading the setting once at store-construction time.
+Verified empirically that `config/environments/*.rb` runs *before* Zeitwerk autoloading is active for `lib/` — referencing any `Seek::` constant there raises `NameError: uninitialized constant Seek`, and even if it didn't, capturing `Seek::Config.cache_max_redis_item_size` once at boot would defeat Step 2's whole point (tunable from the admin UI without a restart) and risk touching the database before it's safe to (e.g. during `assets:precompile`, which boots Rails without guaranteed DB access).

-      `config.cache_store = :file_store, "#{Rails.root}/tmp/cache"` with an instance of
+- [x] `Seek::Caching::RedisWithFileOverflowStore.build(file_cache_path)` (added to the store class itself) is the single factory both environments call. `max_redis_item_size` is passed as a `Proc` (`-> { Seek::Config.cache_max_redis_item_size }`), resolved fresh on every write via a new `max_redis_item_size` method — the constant-loading problem is solved by `require_relative`-ing the store file directly at the top of each environment file (a plain Ruby `require`, independent of Zeitwerk, which is how Rails' own docs recommend handling custom cache/session stores needed this early); the DB-timing/live-tunability problem is solved by the Proc, since it's only *called* at actual write time, long after boot — the settings-DB read then goes through `Seek::Config`'s existing `RequestStore` + 1-week cache layer (`Seek::Config.settings_cache`), so it's not a raw DB hit per write either.
+Confirmed by booting both `development` and `production` (`RAILS_ENV=production`, `eager_load = true`) via `rails runner`/direct `Rails.application.initialize!` — no Zeitwerk conflict, `Rails.cache` resolves to the right class, and a real write/read round-trips.
-      `Seek::Caching::RedisWithFileOverflowStore` built from the derived cache-db URL (Step 1), `Rails.root.join('tmp/cache')`, and `Seek::Config.cache_max_redis_item_size`.
+- [x] `config/environments/production.rb`: `config.cache_store = :file_store, ...` replaced with
-- [ ] Decide the fate of `config.settings_cache_store` (currently its own `FileStore`, used for hot, tiny config reads on nearly every request): recommend pointing it at the same Redis cache db directly (no overflow wrapper needed — settings values are always small), rather than maintaining a third store type.
+      `Seek::Caching::RedisWithFileOverflowStore.build("#{Rails.root}/tmp/cache")`.
-- [ ] Update `config/environments/development.rb` the same way, since it's the same single Redis instance a developer already needs running for sessions — no environment-specific branching needed. `maxmemory`/eviction policy is not expected to be configured on an ad hoc local `redis-server`; that's fine for dev (low volume, no correctness impact, just unbounded growth on a machine that gets restarted often anyway).
-The FileStore side of the overflow store continues to use the existing dev cache path (`tmp/cache/dev-cache`).
+- [x] `config.settings_cache_store` decided: pointed directly at a plain `RedisCacheStore` on the same Redis instance (no overflow wrapper — settings values are always small), with its own `namespace: 'settings-cache'` distinct from the main store's `'cache'` namespace — mirrors the isolation the old separate-directory `FileStore`s gave each other, just via namespace instead of directory.
-- [ ] **CI:** leave `config/environments/test.rb` on `:memory_store` for the suite as a whole
+- [x] `config/environments/development.rb` updated the same way, pointing the `FileStore` side at the existing dev cache path (`tmp/cache/dev-cache`) — same single Redis instance a developer already needs running for sessions, no environment-specific branching needed.
+No `maxmemory`/eviction policy expected on an ad hoc local `redis-server`; fine for dev (low volume, no correctness impact, just unbounded growth on a machine that restarts often anyway).
-      (fast, isolated, avoids coupling every test to Redis availability), but add one dedicated test that builds the store the same way `production.rb`/`development.rb` do and asserts it constructs without error and round-trips a value against the CI Redis service + a temp dir — this catches config-wiring mistakes (bad URL derivation, wrong constant, etc.) without making the whole suite depend on Redis.
+- [x] **CI:** left `config/environments/test.rb` on `:memory_store` for the suite as a whole (fast, isolated, avoids coupling every test to Redis availability).
+Added the dedicated test this step calls for (`test/unit/redis_with_file_overflow_store_test.rb`, "build constructs a working store the same way production.rb and development.rb do") — calls `.build` directly against a temp dir + the CI Redis service and round-trips a small and a large value through it, catching config-wiring mistakes without coupling the whole suite to Redis.
+Also added a dedicated test proving the `Proc` threshold is re-evaluated on every write, not just at construction (13 tests passing overall in this file).

 ## Step 6 — Cleanup & eviction scheduling